What Is an Outbound SDR?

 Enter the outbound SDR.

-What Is Outbound Sales?
+What is Outbound Sales?

-A good example of what a customer profile looks like comes from one that we have for a customer.
-The customer is an innovation management platform and works with companies that have at least 500 people in their workforce.
+The customer is an innovation management platform and works with companies that have at least 500 people.
 They also have sales conversations with innovation professionals.
-The higher up they are in the totem pole, the better.
+The higher up they are on the totem pole, the better.

 So this company's customer profile looks something like below.